-- Possess an understanding of physical security system design and evaluation and how they apply to cybersecurity. - Gain an understanding of the process of evaluating existing or proposed physical protection systems. - Understand the policies and procedures needed to protect an organization and its computer resources from insiders who might do harm.

-Be able to develop a sound security policy that addresses the overall physical threat to an organization's computer resources.
+- Possess an understanding of physical security system design and evaluation. - Gain an understanding of the process of evaluating existing or proposed physical protection systems. - Understand the policies and procedures needed to protect an organization and its computer resources from insiders who might do harm. - Be able to develop a sound security policy that addresses the overall physical threat to an organization's computer resources.